 - Cayenne pepper to taste (optional)

-- 1 tablespoon extra virgin olive oil or flaxseed oil per person
+- extra virgin olive oil or flaxseed oil

-In a large soup pot bring vegetable stock to boil.
+- In a large soup pot bring water to boil.
+Add chopped vegetables and bay leaf.
 Lower to a simmer.
-Add chopped vegetables and bay leaf.
 Cook for 20-25 minutes, or until the potatoes are tender.

-In a separate small bowl, combine tapioca flour with 2 tablespoons warm water.
-Stir until mixture is smooth.
-Add the mixture into the stew.
+- Add vegetable cube.
 Stir in turmeric and apple cider vinegar.
-Add salt to taste.
-Mix stew well and leave to cook for another few minutes.
+Mix stew well and leave to cook for another 5 minutes.